Tareq62/solar_panel_model/README.md

 Output:

-* Predicted solar intensity
+* Predicted solar intensity (MW)
-* Error score compared to solar panel performance data
+* Error score compared to actual solar panel data

 Assumptions based on NOAA input data:
 * Temperature is in Celsius * 1000, parsed as first 3- or 4-digit number ending in "00"